-Element.a Residency invites 5 artists during a 5 week residency to explore the processes of creation by working together on a collaborative art work.
+Element.a Residency invited 5 artists during a 5 week residency to explore the processes of creation by working together on a collaborative art work.

-The 2017 Edition, supported with text by Dominique Gagneux Heritage Conservator, the Clément Fondation and The French Institute will take place in Nicosia, Cyprus.
+The 2017 Edition, was supported with text by Dominique Gagneux Heritage Conservator, the Clément Fondation and The French Institute and took place in Nicosia, Cyprus.
 "We chose Nicosia as a place of residence for this second edition due to the rich, diverse, and centuries old cultural tradition of the island.
 By inviting French, Cypriot, and Turkish artists to participate in this project, we try to continue a conversation, and link artists’ varied view points by asking them to work on a collective artwork."

 The residency will present 3 exhibitions from August 31 to September 21, 2017 at Art Seen Gallery, directed and founded by Maria Stathi, Element.a's partner for 2017 edition.